HyperviewHQ/hyperview_docs/documentation/product/settings/topics/threshold-management.md

 4. Click *Add*.

 A success message will appear, and the sensor threshold will be listed in the grid.
-Repeat the steps to more thresholds, as needed.
+Repeat the steps to add more thresholds, as needed.

 ## Enabling/disabling a sensor threshold